-The season’s second major golf championship gets underway this week with the 101st edition of the PGA Championship, contested at historic Bethpage Black on Long Island in New York.
+It’s finally here.
+The season’s first major golf championship gets underway this week with the 102nd edition of the PGA Championship at TPC Harding Park in San Francisco, California.

-The 156-player field includes every one of the top 100 players in the current Official World Golf Rankings, something that has never happened before in one of golf’s major championships.
-The field also features 34 major champions, and 12 players who have been ranked No. 1 in the world.
+The 156-player field includes most of the world’s top-ranked players, including the entire top-30, and 48 of the top-50 in the current Official World Golf Rankings.
+The field also features 34 major champions, and 13 players who have been ranked No. 1 in the world.

-Will Tiger take a second major?
+Can Brooks Koepka three-peat?
+Will Justin Thomas secure a second Wanamaker Trophy?
 Does a struggling Jordan Spieth even have a chance to complete the career Grand Slam?
-Can Brooks Koepka go back to back like he did at the U.S. Open?
-What about Rickie Fowler, can he get that first major?
+What about Tiger Woods… can he get major No. 16?
 The storylines are many, and over-flowing.

 Will the winner be one who’s historic, or a one-time supernova who was part of history.

-Since 2000, the list of players to hoist the Wanamaker Trophy includes Rich Beem, Shaun Micheel, Y.E.
+Since 2000, the list of players to hoist golf’s biggest trophy include the likes of Rich Beem, Shaun Micheel, Y.E.
 Yang, Keegan Bradley, Jason Dufner and Jimmy Walker.
-(It also includes Tiger Woods three times, Rory McIlroy twice, Phil Mickelson, Jason Day, Justin Thomas, and Brooks Koepka.)
+But it’s also included Tiger Woods three times, Brooks Koepka and Rory McIlroy twice, Phil Mickelson, Jason Day, and Justin Thomas once each.

-Here’s more on what to expect this week in new York for the 101st PGA Championship.
+Here’s more on what to expect this week in California for the 102nd PGA Championship.

 Tournament: PGA Championship